-The purpose of this handbook is to offer you guidance and advice as you begin your intellectual journey in the B.A.
-(Honours) in English and American Literature programme.
+The main purpose of this handbook is to answer questions you might have about the B.A.
+(Honours) in English Literature with Linguistics programme.
 The handbook contains essential information about your course structure, assessments, modules, and much more.
 Take time to review these pages.